-On December 17, 2019, only one day after the contentious City Council grilling regarding the PUP, the JEA Board discussed terminating Mr. Zahn at a meeting.
-That same day, JEA sent ITN respondents a request for an updated revised reply.
+On December 17, 2019, only one day after the contentious City Council grilling regarding the PUP, and after JEA sent the remaining ITN respondents a request for an updated revised reply.
 The request required respondents to provide their proposed revisions to JEA's draft Purchase Agreement by January 8, 2020.
 The request also authorized respondents to submit an "Alternative Structure Term Sheet" by January 6, 2020.
 JEA would then provide "feedback" regarding the non-sale alternatives "on or about January 10, 2020."
 If approved by JEA, the respondent could then submit "definitive documentation" for its non-sale transaction by January 17, 2020, just seven days after JEA's targeted date for providing feedback.

-As a practical matter, it could have been prohibitively difficult for respondents proposing non-sale transactions to prepare definitive transactional documents within seven
+As a practical matter, it could have been prohibitively difficult for respondents proposing non-sale transactions to prepare definitive transactional documents within 7

-&lt;sup>122 Mr. Zahn and JEA consultant Deno Hicks (The Southern Group) co-owned Legacy Industries of Jax, LLC ("Legacy").
+122 Mr. Zahn and JEA consultant Deno Hicks (The Southern Group) co-owned Legacy Industries of Jax, LLC ("Legacy").
 Legacy purchased real estate on April 24, 2018, approximately one week after Mr. Zahn became JEA's interim CEO.
 Legacy subsequently advertised the real estate for sale.
 Section 21.07(j), Jacksonville City Charter, prohibited Mr. Zahn from having "outside employment or business."
 Walette Stanford, JEA's ethics officer, stated at the JEA Board's December 17, 2019 meeting that Mr. Zahn should have filed a secondary employment disclosure in connection with Legacy's real estate investment.
 Ms. Stanford also stated her boss, Ted Hobson, told her to wait before investigating Mr. Zahn's secondary employment.

-days.
-123 In any event, the request also required each respondent to disclose, by January 15, 2020, its gross proceeds "to be paid in cash at closing."
+days.123 In any event, the request also required each respondent to disclose, by January 15, 2020, its gross proceeds "to be paid in cash at closing."